microsoftgraph/entra-powershell/module/Entra/docs/New-EntraMSGroupLifecyclePolicy.md

 357ab978-332e-474d-b30c-c04709e4bd32 example@contoso.com         99                  Selected

 ```
 This example creates a new groupLifecyclePolicy setting the group lifetime to 99 days for a selected set of Office 365 groups and sends renewal notification emails to groups that have no owners to "example@contoso.com".

 ## PARAMETERS

 ### -AlternateNotificationEmails
-Notification emails for groups that have no owners will be sent to these email addresses.
+Notification emails for groups that have no owners sent to these email addresses.
 List of email addresses separated by a ";"

 ```yaml